-The Group recognised goodwill of approximately HK\$579,000 in the consolidated balance sheet in connection with 2020 Other Acquisition.
-The goodwill is attributable to the synergies expected to arise after 2020 Other Acquisition because of the close proximity of this project to other solar farms currently operated by the Group as well as the potential of repowering to increase the electricity generation efficiency in future.
+The Group recognised goodwill of approximately HK\$600,000 in the consolidated balance sheet in connection with the 2021 Other acquisitions.
+The goodwill is attributable to the synergies expected to arise after the 2021 Other Acquisitions because of the close proximity of this project to other solar farms currently operated by the Group.
 The goodwill will not be deductible for tax purposes.